cugos/cugos.github.com/meetings/_posts/2015-04-15-cugos_monthly.markdown

 -----------------------------------

 Special guest, Jay is up now!
 Jay is a student at the University of Washington.
 He's been looking at crime data in Seattle.
+Apparently, the Super Bowl is the crimiest time of the year.
+Traffic crimes top the list for number of occurences, false alarms are pretty high too.

+Normalizing and filtering the data is difficult.